Broker Check

 [1] It is possible that you will be unaware of or lack information about some assets (or liabilities) in your estate.
 Don’t worry; your attorney will guide you through a process called Discovery where the parties exchange information.
 You’ll give information regarding the items you know about, and your soon-to-be-ex-spouse will do the same.

-[3] Available from any qualified Real Estate Agent, or on websites like Zillow.com.
+[2] Available from any qualified Real Estate Agent.
+You can also use an online service like Zillow.com.

-[5] In some cases, we see financial accounts that are held in trust or in custody by a parent for the benefit of a minor child.
-Typically these are Uniform Gifts to Minors (UGMA) accounts or Section 529 accounts.
+[4] In some cases, we see financial accounts that are held in trust or in custody by a parent for the benefit of a minor child.
+Typically, these are Uniform Gifts to Minors (UGMA) accounts or Section 529 Plans.
 Technically these assets are the property of the minor child and should not be included in tabulating the marital estate subject to division.

 [5] Separate Property claims are subject to a burden of proof — if you wish to claim Separate Property, your attorney will instruct you on the type of evidence you should be prepared to provide.